 Obviously, one of the easiest ways to get more reviews is by emailing your customers for feedback.

 However, there’s a right way and wrong way to do this…

-Here are 6 mistakes you may be making with your review request emails:
+Here are 6 mistakes you may be making with your Amazon review request emails:

 1. Sending them too soon

-I’ve received quite a few review request the day after I bought a product.
+I often receive quite a few Amazon review requests the day after I buy a product.

 One seller even sent a review on the same that I received a product…(talk about being pushy).

 How am I supposed to leave a review when I haven’t even had a chance to test out the product?

 Depending on your type of product, I recommend giving your customers at least a week to test out the product before asking for their feedback.